A lot of people report religious visions and expect others to believe them.

 Vision #2: In February of 1991, my wife miscarried.
 We believed the baby was a female, and named her Olivia Anne.
 (With each pregnancy, we would talk about boy and girl names.
 Whatever name we could agree on turned out to be the sex of the child.)

-A couple of days later, I was at work, and again a part of me left and went to heaven.
+A couple of days after the miscarriage, I was at work, and again, a part of me left and went to heaven.
 I was on a street, and saw a group of college-age girls walking by.
 I looked at one of them and said to myself “That’s Olivia.”
 She looked at me and said, “Hi, Dad!”
 I said, “Hello, Olivia.
 How are you.” (a dumb question to ask someone in heaven).
 End of vision.
 I went back to my body and continued working.

 Sorting out God can be confusing.
 There are many religions, and in each religion, so many sects or denominations.